mxw/mxawng/src/collections/_recs/brain/ghost-in-the-shell.md

 simply become.

-aesthetically, it also invents a vision of the future that's at once visually thrilling, optimistic, and unsettling, and the animation is solid quality and surprisingly soulful.
+aesthetically, it also invents a vision of the future that's at once visually thrilling, optimistic, and unsettling, and the animation is fluid, blocked well and surprisingly soulful.

-i like the dub for this one because i think the voice acting interprets the tone of the show quite well---togusa's journalistic recounting, batou's confident and impassioned introspectiveness, and aramaki's... idk, but his voice matches his hair.  both <mark>ghost in the shell: stand alone complex</mark> and <mark>ghost in the shell: s.a.c.
+i like the dub for this one because i think the voice acting interprets the tone of the show thoughtfully---togusa's journalistic recounting, batou's confident and impassioned introspectiveness, and aramaki's... idk, but his voice matches his hair.  both <mark>ghost in the shell: stand alone complex</mark> and <mark>ghost in the shell: s.a.c.
 2nd gig</mark> are